-Before heading to a summer festival in a spectacular setting, join us for three recent performances in Germany, Switzerland and the U.S. Let's watch Gautier Capuçon perform Shostakovich's Concerto No. 1 (1st movement) with Andrés Orozco-Estrada conducting the Frankfurt Radio Symphony Orchestra, Amit Peled (nominee of our 1st and 3rd Listeners' Choice Award) with pianist Stefan Petrov play Fauré's "Papillon" at Heifetz International Music Institute 2015 Celebrity Series concert, and violinist Patricia Kopatchinskaja with cellist Sol Gabetta perform Xenakis' "Dhipli zyia" at Gstaad Menuhin Festival 2014.
+Before heading to a summer festival in a spectacular setting, join us for three recent performances in Switzerland and the U.S. Let's watch Gautier Capuçon perform Saint-Saëns' Concerto in A minor at Verbier Festival 2012 with Gábor Takács-Nagy conducting the Verbier Festival Chamber Orchestra, Amit Peled (nominee of our 1st and 3rd Listeners' Choice Award) with pianist Stefan Petrov play Fauré's "Papillon" at Heifetz International Music Institute 2015 Celebrity Series concert, and violinist Patricia Kopatchinskaja with cellist Sol Gabetta perform Xenakis' "Dhipli zyia" at Gstaad Menuhin Festival 2014.

 Welcome June!
 As we spring into summer, join us for festive open-air performances in Germany and the Netherlands.
 Let's watch Bobby McFerrin and Veronika Wilhelm perform Vivaldi's Concerto for two cellos in G minor with Gewandhausorchester at the Marktplatz in Leipzig; cellist Harriet Krijgh and pianist Alexandre Tharaud play Fauré's "Élégie" on Prinsengracht in Amsterdam; and cellist Gergely Devich perform Saint-Saëns' "Allegro appassionato" with Kristiina Poska conducting WDR Sinfonieorchester at the Roncalliplatz in Cologne.